european-summer-of-code/esoc2026/README.md

 ### Feb 18 - Batch 1

-- February 18, 18:00 (UTC).
-Applications open.
+- February 18, 18:00 (UTC): Applications open.
-- March 19, 18:00 (UTC).
-Applications must be submitted by this deadline.
+- March 19, 18:00 (UTC): Applications must be submitted by this deadline.
 - Applicant evaluation, reviews, interviews
-- April 15 - Projects start
+- April 15: Projects start.

 ### Apr 1 - Batch 2

-- April 1, 18:00 (UTC).
-Applications open.
+- April 1, 18:00 (UTC): Applications open.
-- April 30, 18:00 (UTC).
-Applications must be submitted by this deadline.
+- April 30, 18:00 (UTC): Applications must be submitted by this deadline.
 - Applicant evaluation, reviews, interviews
-- May 25 - Projects start
+- May 25: Projects start.

 ## Applicant guide

 ### Projects

-* larger batches of 2026 projects will be released on February 18 and April 1.
+* Larger batches of 2026 projects will be released on February 18 and April 1.
 * Individual 2026 projects are also released on a rolling basis.
-* projects have their own timelines and may come with their own terms of conditions
+* Projects have their own timelines and may come with their own terms of conditions.
-* project specifics are listed in the project card, in the [list of released projects below](https://github.com/european-summer-of-code/esoc2026#2026-project-list)
+* Project specifics are listed in the project card, in the [list of released projects below](https://github.com/european-summer-of-code/esoc2026#2026-project-list).

 ### Application process

 Applicants need to do *two things*:

-* **register for ESoC** through the [ESoC applicant registration form](https://forms.office.com/e/ArWLD0DqVv)
+* **Register for ESoC** through the [ESoC applicant registration form](https://forms.office.com/e/ArWLD0DqVv).
-* **follow any additional "how to apply" steps from the project card** of your preferred projects
+* **Follow any additional "how to apply" steps from the project card** of your preferred projects.
-    * The project card may require you to fill out a second form, or complete an additional task
+    * The project card may require you to fill out a second form, or complete an additional task.
-    * The project card may also simply say that filling out the ESoC form suffices (as long as you mention the project)
+    * The project card may also simply say that filling out the ESoC form suffices (as long as you mention the project).
     * While there is no limit in the number of projects you can apply for (or penalty), we recommend to focus on at most 3.
 Applying to too many projects will reduce your time per application and impact application quality.

 The deadline for completing *both* ESoC application form, and the project specific application steps,